nicholascdove/Populus_microbiome_assembly/README.md

 - Or use my pre-made feature, taxonomy, and metadata tables found in this repository

 - Inputs and outputs for community assembly models can be found in the Data folder.
-However, code can be found at <a href="https://github.com/stegen/Stegen_etal_ISME_2013">https://github.com/stegen/Stegen_etal_ISME_2013</a>.
+However, code to conduct these models can be found at <a href="https://github.com/stegen/Stegen_etal_ISME_2013">https://github.com/stegen/Stegen_etal_ISME_2013</a>.
+For this dataset, these models should be run on multiple nodes with high numbers of CPUs and memory (i.e., don't run these models on your local machine with such a large dataset).

 - Please contact Nicholas Dove (dovenc@ornl.gov) with any questions or comments.